IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 NOTE:

-- For `Repository URL` and `Revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
+- For `Repository URL` and `Revision` field, if you use a repository forked from [the official Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.

 #### Install Event Manager

-You can install CP4WAIOps - Event Manager using GitOps by creating an Argo CD App.
+You can install Cloud Pak for Watson AIOps - Event Manager using GitOps by creating an Argo CD App.
 The parameters for Event Manager are as follows:

 - GENERAL
   - Application Name: anyname (e.g.: "eventmanager-app")